Financing Vehicle Modification

 You may want to consider buying a used and reconditioned van.
 Many accessible van companies also sell used vans.

-Quality Auto & Van Sales in Norton – sells former used vehicles that have lifts already in them.
+Quality Auto & Van Sales in Norton – sells used vehicles that have lifts already in them.
 Contact Quality Auto at 800-408-8550.

 Ride-Away Handicap Equipment Corp – sells new and used vehicles.
 They have several two location, North Attleboro and Norwood, in Massachusetts.